 ORABLOC (articaine hydrochloride) is indicated for infiltration anaesthesia and nerve block anaesthesia in clinical dentistry.
-This includes local or loco-regional dental anaesthesia suitable for operations such as: single extractions, with no complications; multiple extractions; extractions of impacted teeth; trephinement; apical resections; removal of cysts; alveolectomies; preparation of cavity; biopulpectomies; and maxillo-facial surgery.
-ORABLOC is also suitable for muco-gingival operations and other surgical operations on the bone when long lasting ischaemia and analgesia are required.
+This includes local or loco-regional dental anaesthesia suitable for operations such as: single extractions, with no complications; multiple extractions; extractions of impacted teeth; trephinement; apical resections; removal of cvsts; lectomies; preparation of cavity; biopulpectomies; and maxillo-facial surgery.

+ischaemia and analgesia are required.
 CONTRAINDICATIONS

-ORABLOC (articaine hydrochloride) is contraindicated in patients with known allergies to dental anaesthetics.
-ORABLOC is also contraindicated in patients with sepsis near the proposed injection site, severe shock, paroxysmal tachycardia, frequent arrhythmia, severe hypertension, neurological diseases, or in patients with asthma who may have bronchospastic allergic reactions induced by sulphites.
+is also contraindicated in patients with sepsis near the proposed injection site, severe shock, paroxysmal tachycardia, frequent arrhythmia, severe hypertension, neurological diseases, or in patients with asthma who may have bronchospastic allergic reactions induced by sulphites.